The Transition to Adulthood for Youth with Developmental Disabilities

 A significant difference between adult and educational services is the wide array of options in terms of service providers, including home-based services, community-based programs, center-based services, and more.
 When researching adult service providers, you will interview each other to find the customized program that is a great match for your loved one.
 Ensuring the program meets your loved one’s needs and goals is essential.
 While this process is more time-consuming than with school support, rest assured you’ll find a customized program that will be a great fit.

-Once approved for services, a Coordinator of Community Services (CCS) will help you and your loved one navigate all the services and programs available to them.
+The DDA recommends families apply for these waivers the spring before their loved one graduates to ensure they have no gap in services.
 Families should work closely with the CCS to research programs, advocate for their loved one with a developmental disability, and create a comprehensive care plan.

 For example, Bello Machre offers day programs, group homes, and personal supports for adults with intellectual and developmental disabilities.
 These include job development and career coaching so your loved one with a disability can thrive in a career that aligns with their passions and interests.